wso2/docs-is/en/docs/develop/javascript-oidc-sdk.md

 ## Get started

-1. Run the following command to install the SDK.
+1. Use the following command to install the SDK.

     ```
     npm i @wso2/identity-oidc-js
     ```

-2. Run the following command to run.
+2. Use the following command to run the SDK.

     ```
     yarn run build